 A mirror could be attached to the front of your wardrobe, shelving can have lights built into them, or you could even opt for a sofa bed to really get more functionality out of your small space.

-When you first open the door to a small bedroom, that limited space can have you convinced that there isn’t much you can do it with, though as we’ve hopefully proved by now, that’s far from the case with our small bedroom ideas.
+When you first open the door to a small bedroom, that limited small space can have you convinced that there isn’t much you can do it with, though as we’ve hopefully proved by now, that’s far from the case with our small bedroom ideas.

 By thinking outside the box in terms of furniture choices and arrangements you can still have plenty of room for both important and purely decorative bedroom items, while the right choice of decor and furnishings can help create a room that appears at once to be bright, vibrant, and spacious.